We are hard pressed on every side, but not crushed …

 Maybe you’ll discover a $20 bill in the couch that will pay for a few groceries.
 I’ve looked there a time or two myself!

-I pray this has been helpful and up-lifting.
-Share your feedback in the comments, or your story.
-And be sure to pass this post along to others who might need a little help planning a pity party of their own.
+I pray this has been helpful and uplifting.
+Be sure to pass this post along to others who might need a little help planning a pity party of their own.

 JO JO TABARES